-I have just started to offer clairvoyance sessions with Tarot readings.
+In 2017 I started to offer Tarot and clairvoyance readings.

 The purpose of a reading is to locate where healing is needed and also look into the future and see the energies, possibilities and challenges surrounding a topic or question.

 Ultimately all readings are about shifting the individual's perception from one state of consciousness in time and space to another, in order to help heal from grief in any shape or form.

 The way I work is that I communicate with my client’s guardian angels and sometimes also their departed loved ones, if they have important messages that help the clients to heal.

 I receive messages through automatic writing, get visions and lay Tarot cards to paint the bigger picture.

 When I lay Tarot cards I tell people a story of themselves, based on the energy that surrounds the concern or question, how this came to be,(the cause) of the situation, and what events will unfold and happen (the effect) if the client keeps travelling on this path.